-Brian McManus is in his milestone 30th season in charge of the UC San Diego women's soccer program in 2016.
-With a remarkable career record of 465-85-51, he finished the 2015 campaign with the most wins in NCAA Division II women's soccer history.
+Brian McManus completed his milestone 30th season in charge of the UC San Diego women's soccer program in 2016.
+With a remarkable career record of 484-88-51, he finished the 2016 campaign with the most wins in NCAA Division II women's soccer history.
 What began as a three-month interim appointment back in 1987, is now officially a three-decade legacy of success.

 Widely regarded as one of the greatest coaches at any collegiate level, McManus has compiled the 10th-highest win percentage in NCAA women's soccer history at .816 through 2015.
 He is tied for fourth among all divisions in wins, fourth in all-time win percentage in Division II history, and third in win percentage among active Division II coaches.